Yasho-Bapat/thesis-SSL/uptane_notes/questions.md

 * Can one primary ECU contact multiple directors?
 * Why is constrained delegation not possible in the Uptane standard?

+### For Oct 8
+* for the logger storage service, can it be stored on an hsm?
+* For the logger process, what threats can be associated? can spoofing be associated with it considering the logger will be a process running on different devices, and not the device itself? how do signatures and certificates work for that?
+*

 # Uptane community calls (fridays)
 ### For October 4